 Don’t forget the wiggly eyes for your handprint spider.
 I feel like all Halloween crafts for toddlers need wiggly eyes.

-Did you enjoy these handprint Halloween crafts for toddlers?
-Check out these other Halloween handprint crafts below!
+Did you enjoy these handprint Halloween crafts for kids?
+Check out these other Halloween handprint crafts!
+I’d also love for you to visit these other ideas: